ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 ## FOLLOW DEVELOPMENT BEST PRACTICES

+- [ ] **Use Descriptive Names:** Choose consistent and descriptive names for variables, functions to make code easy to read and understand.
+See [The Turing Way Guidelines for Code Styling](https://book.the-turing-way.org/project-design/info-management/code-styling/code-styling-guidelines)

-- [ ] **Follow Code Formatting Standards:** Use linters and formatters to maintain clean, consistent code.
+- [ ] **Follow Code Formatting Standards:** Use recognised open standards, style guides, linters, and formatters to keep code clean and consistent.
 Common examples include Black and Pylint (Python).
-For more, see The Turing Way’s [overview of static analysis tools](https://ttw-rtd.readthedocs.io/en/latest/reproducible-research/code-quality.html) by language.

-- [ ] **Write Modular & Documented Code:** Ensure usability and maintainability by following open standards and providing clear documentation.
-See language specific standards summarised in the [Netherlands eScience Center Guide](https://guide.esciencecenter.nl/#/), and documentation conventions in [The Turing Ways Code Documentation](https://book.the-turing-way.org/reproducible-research/code-documentation/code-documentation-code).
+See the [Netherlands eScience Center Guide](https://guide.esciencecenter.nl/#/) for language-specific examples and [The Turing Way’s overview of static analysis tools](https://book.the-turing-way.org/reproducible-research/code-quality) for formatter options.

+- [ ] **Write Clear Documentation:** Provide concise instructions, usage examples, and inline comments to help others understand and use the code.
+See [CodeRefinerys Modular Code Development lesson](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/modular-code-development/master/talk.md/#1) for more information.

+- [ ] **Write Modular Code:** Logically break up code into functions and modules to make it easier to read, avoid repetition, simplify testing, and improve long-term maintainability.
+Avoid hardcoding details like file paths or settings by passing them as inputs instead.
+See [The Turing Ways Detailed Recommendations for Code Reuse](https://book.the-turing-way.org/reproducible-research/code-reuse/code-reuse-details#re-runnable-recommendations) for more information.

 - [ ] **Implement and Automate Software Testing:** Include unit tests and integration tests to improve software reliability, using frameworks like [PyTest](https://docs.pytest.org/en/stable/), [Jest](https://jestjs.io/), or [Mocha](https://mochajs.org/).
 Use CI/CD tools like GitHub Actions and GitLab CI to streamline testing and deployment.

 ---